The X-Ray Reinvented

-When it comes to x-ray field output, beam hardness, uniformity and versatility Quastar is second to none.
+When it comes to x-ray field output, beam hardness, uniformity and versatility, the Quastar x-ray emitter is second to none.
 Quastar’s patented technology provides the ability to produce a greater photon flux of higher energy x-rays while filtering the weak x-rays that cause uneven dose treatment.

-Quastar’s design provides faster, higher quality, and more uniform dosing of the target than the standard imaging tube, and it does so more efficiently.
+Quastar’s engineering provides faster, higher quality, and more uniform dosing of the target than the standard imaging tube, and it does so more efficiently.

 Although a reactive source, nuclear radiation has been around for years due to its ease of availability.
 As technology matured, experts understood and acted on the effects of gamma ionizing radiation.
 From its volatility to harmful byproducts and stringent licensing requirements, gamma irradiation is becoming a thing of the past.